Game for Vultures: Production

 Game for Vultures was the first British film about the Rhodesian Bush War.

 The film was mostly shot in South Africa, near Pretoria and Johannesburg.
-It was decided not to film in Rhodesia itself because of security concerns and the potential violation of sanctions.
+Filming in Rhodesia itself was decided against because of security concerns and the potential violation of sanctions.

-"I'm not a politician", said the producer Hazel Adair.
-The director James Fargo concurred: "I'm not a political person at all.
+"I'm not a politician", said producer Hazel Adair.
+Director James Fargo concurred: "I'm not a political person at all.
 I never thought about Africa until I started to make a film...
 The audience will come away with the idea that neither side is right."

 "It's a movie in which there are no real bad guys or good guys", said Fargo.
 "Nobody really wins in the end and everybody loses, like in the real Rhodesia."

-During filming in South Africa, Roundtree tried to purchase some alcoholic drinks but was refused service because of his skin colour.
+During filming in South Africa, Roundtree tried to purchase some alcoholic drinks, but was refused service because of his skin colour.

 Soundtrack

 The music was composed by Tony Duhig and Jon Field, who together comprised the British group Jade Warrior.